damienchambe/metabase-ibmi-driver/README.md

 # metabase-db2-driver for ibm i ("AS/400") on Power
 v7r1 - v7r5 ibm i DB2 Driver for Metabase

-The driver for DB2 on windows or linux is here https://github.com/alisonrafael/metabase-db2-driver
+The metabase driver for DB2 LUW (Linux/Unix/Windows) is here https://github.com/alisonrafael/metabase-db2-driver

 Use the provided .jar on the release page, with the latest jtopen from IBM. https://github.com/IBM/JTOpen

+*Use the Java 8 version, to enable JDBC 4.2 specification*

 This drivers has only been tested with V7R4